 Cellblock One, 2022

 These studies of vintage mugshots started over the Covid lockdowns.
-As always, my girls were mirroring my experience.
-This time it was the feeling of being confined.
-I’d been collecting some vintage police photos of incarcerated women that I thought were touching and intriguing.
-After researching the photos I became invested in their stories, Their faces looked like melting candles and rotten fruit, reminding me of the figures by Otto Dix and Kees Van Dongen.
-The first few paintings I finished were loosely inspired by real police photos.
+For years, I’d been collecting some vintage police photos of incarcerated women that I thought were touching and intriguing.
+After researching the photos I became invested in their stories and incorporated many of these narratives into the pieces.
+In most of the police photos, their faces looked like melting candles and rotten fruit, reminding me of figures by Otto Dix and Kees Van Dongen.
+The first few paintings I finished were loosely inspired by real mugshots.
 As the series progressed, I started developing my own characters.
 I hadn’t intended this to be a full series, but eventually it became one female mugshot for every decade of the 20th century.

 Creating the series CELLBLOCK 1